-- Sleep is important, but will likely be less than normal.
-Accept that and let your kids experience campfires at least for a little bit, but also do what you can to get as much as you can!
-This meant the Mac Daddy tent for us.
+Sleep is important but will likely be of a shorter duration than normal.
+Accept that and let your kids experience campfires (at least for a little bit).
+But also do what you can to get as much sleep as you can!
+This meant a Mac Daddy tent for us.
 And an easy to assemble one.
-Personally, we LOVE this Coleman Instant Tent for its ease in set up and large size (though next time I’m getting one with multiple “rooms” or room dividers now that my babies are 1 and 3).
-This size tent fits two twin air mattresses (one for me and one for hubby), a floor bed big enough for my three-year-old, and a Pack N Play for my 1-year-old.
-Yes, I brought the Pack-N-Play and it was TOTALLY worth it.
-I may have even put a SnoozeShade over the Pack-N-Play to encourage a start to the day later than sunrise!
+Personally, we LOVE this Coleman Instant Tent for its ease in set up and large size.
+This size tent fits two twin air mattresses (one for me and one for hubby), a floor bed big enough for my three-year-old, and a Pack ‘N Play for my 1-year-old.
+Yes, I brought the Pack ‘N Play, and it was TOTALLY worth it.
+I may have even put a SnoozeShade over the Pack ‘N Play to encourage a later wake up time than sunrise!

-- Don’t forget sunscreen, baby wipes (even if your kids aren’t in diapers, you’ll want wipes!), hats, gloves, coats, multiple pairs of shoes (they will get dirty and/or wet), and fun outdoor toys (for my boys this was every dump truck or excavator we owned….they LOVED digging in the dirt at the campsite with their trucks).
+Don’t forget sunscreen, baby wipes (even if your kids aren’t in diapers, you’ll want wipes!), hats, gloves, coats, multiple pairs of shoes (they will get dirty and/or wet), and fun outdoor toys—for my boys this was every dump truck or excavator we owned.
+They LOVED digging in the dirt at the campsite with their trucks.

 Plan Your Meals Smartly